aurangzaib/CarND-Vehicle-Detection/README.md

 - Randomize and normalize the features and train a `SVM` classifier.

-- Implement a sliding-window technique with `HOG` sub-sampling and use the trained classifier to search for vehicles in images by predicitng the labels for each feature.
+- Implement a sliding-window technique with `HOG` sub-sampling and use the trained classifier to search for vehicles in images by predicting the labels for each feature.

 - Create a `heat map` of recurring detections.

 - Remove `false positives` and Update the bounding boxes for vehicles detected.

+---

 ### 1-	Feature Extraction